 Here is the full score as a PDF for your reading pleasure (13MB download).

 I’ve been in contact with Martin Holmes, Curator of Music at the Bodleian.
 He has a really interesting project going on.
 Why not log in and participate?

-If you would like to use this material, for instance to reprint it in a concert program or bulletin at your church, you have my permission to do so.
+If you would like to use this material, for instance to reprint it in a concert program or bulletin at your church, you have my permission.
 But first, please send me an email introducing yourself and telling me about your church or choir.
 I can also send this post to you in a format that is easy for you to copy, paste and edit.